The Music Man-1962

 Character actors Paul Ford and Hermione Gingold offer delightful hysterics as Mayor Shinn and his wife Eulalie.

-Thematically like Oklahoma (1955) and Picnic (1955), at least from geographical and time-period perspectives, but distant relatives as far as mood and drama, all three could be watched in one marathon weekend.
+Thematically like Oklahoma (1955) and Picnic (1955), at least from geographical and time-period perspectives, but distant relatives for mood and drama, all three could be watched in one marathon weekend.

-The film version is a perfect example of a stage musical successfully brought to the silver screen with energy, a bombast, and gorgeous singing and dancing.
+The film version is a perfect example of a stage musical successfully brought to the silver screen with energy and gorgeous singing and dancing.

 Oscar Nominations: 1 win-Best Picture, Best Scoring of Music-Adaptation or Treatment (won), Best Sound, Best Art Direction, Color, Best Costume Design, Color, Best Film Editing